How to Export PDF/A or PDF/A-3 Format Documents in C#

 Private chromeRenderer = New ChromePdfRenderer()

-' Render the HTML content into a PdfDocument object
+' Render an HTML design as a PdfDocument object using Chrome

 pdf.SaveAsPdfA("design-accessible.pdf", PdfAVersions.PdfA3b)